 Having data management as an integrated feature within the CRS application will eradicate performing multiple iterations in amending the CRS reportable data.

 Macro Global’s “CRS Stride – AEOI / HMRC CRS & FATCA Reporting Solution” facilitates amending the CRS data at the customer level within the application, enabling the banks to achieve the desired input data quality before considering it for CRS XML file generation.

 Upon achieving the desired standards, CRS Stride generates an extensive audit trail with 90+ validations based on predefined rulesets to track and manage the deviations within the reportable data, providing utmost confidence for the banks in reporting the CRS data.
 This would save a lot of time and redundancy on both sides.

 Macro Global offers a comprehensive “GAP Analysis and Recommendation” exercise, in which our subject matter experts will collaborate with the concerned teams of the financial institutions, perform raw data analysis, and bridge the gaps.

 MG’s Adhoc and On-demand support for HMRC queries

-In the event, where HMRC detects and notifies inaccurate or incorrect data around the submitted CRS Reports, MG with its team of SMEs provides an extended arm to precisely fix the erroneous data by efficiently generating the Submission Variation and Submission Replacement XML files within the stringent timelines as specified by HMRC.
-The platform enables multiple variation submission with ease.
+In the event, that HMRC detects and notifies inaccurate data around the submitted CRS Reports, MG with its team of SMEs provides an extended arm to precisely fix the erroneous data by efficiently generating the Submission Variation and Submission Replacement XML files within the stringent timelines as specified by HMRC.
+The platform enables multiple variation submissions with ease.

 Click Here to know more about the other features and benefits offered by CRS Stride.